Buom01/meteor-breadcrumb-plugin/README.md

 FlowRouter.route('/post/:_name', {
   name: 'post',
   parent: 'home', // this should be the name variable of the parent route
-  title: 'Blogpost :_name' // the variable :_name will be automatically replaced with the value from the url });
+  title: 'Blogpost :_name' // the variable :_name will be automatically replaced with the value from the url of by the variable provided in the template
+});
 ```